ccammack/ccammack.com/content/posts/back-up-zfs-to-a-removable-drive-using-zxfer/index.md

 [...]
 {{< /highlight >}}

-Destroy the temporary dataset to clean up.
+To clean up, destroy the temporary dataset and remove the test file.

 {{< highlight txt >}}
 # ls /tmp/